- Why did I learn Python?

 Graphical user Interfaces

-Thanks to frameworks like Django, Pyramid, Flask and Web2Py, a lot of famous companies around the world use Python in their stack for web applications.
-These companies include Google, Facebook, Reddit, Instagram and a lot more.
+Thanks to frameworks like Django, Pyramid, Flask, and Web2Py, a lot of famous companies around the world use Python in their stack for web applications.
+Some famous ones are Google, Facebook, Reddit, and Instagram.

-Libraries like Requests, Pyspark, Pandas and Matplotlib make it really easy for data engineers to build ETL pipelines, add their transformations and build insightful visualization on the data procured.
+Libraries like Requests, Pyspark, Pandas, and Matplotlib make it really easy for data engineers to build ETL(Extract, Transform and Load) pipelines, add transformations and build insightful visualization on the data procured.

 Data Science and Machine Learning

-Probably the most intensive use of python is being made in the field of Machine Learning by data scientists.
+Probably the most intensive use of Python is being made in the field of Machine Learning by data scientists.
 There has been a huge growth in the demand for Machine Learning since 2013.
-Check out this report from Google trends to see how Machine Learning has peaked over the last few years.
+Check out this report from Google trends to see how Machine Learning has peaked over the last few years(graph below).

 What are the disadvantages of Python?

 Now everything is not a bed of roses here.
 Python also comes with some disadvantages.

 Since Python is an interpreted language, it is slower than other compiled and lower-level languages like C and C++.